-OSE in Pregnancy Inform pregnant women and women of childbearing potential that use of fosphenytoin sodium injection during pregnancy can cause fetal harm, including an increased risk for cleft lip and/or cleft palate (oral clefts), cardiac defects, dysmorphic skull and facial features, nail and digit hypoplasia, growth abnormalities (including microcephaly), and cognitive deficits.
-When appropriate, counsel pregnant women and women of childbearing potential about alternative therapeutic options.
-Advise women of childbearing potential who are not planning a preg-nancy to use effective contraception while using fosphenytoin sodium injection, keeping in mind that there is a potential for decreased hormonal contraceptive efficacy [see Drug Interactions (7.2)].
-Instruct patients to notify their physician if they become pregnant or intend to become pregnant during therapy, and to notify their physician if they are breastfeeding or intend to breastfeed during therapy
+Use in Pregnancy Inform pregnant women and women of childbearing potential that use of fosphenytoin sodium injection during pregnancy can cause fetal harm, including an increased risk for cleft lip and/or cleft palate (oral clefts), cardiac defects, dysmorphic skull and facial features, nail and digit hypoplasia, growth abnormalities (including microcephaly), and cognitive deficits.
+When appropriate, counsel pregnant women and women of childbearing potential who are not planning a pregnancy to use effective contraception while using fosphenytoin sodium injection, keeping in mind that there is a potential for decreased hormonal contraceptive efficacy [see Drug Interactions (7.2)].

-[see Use in Specific Populations (8.1, 8.2)].
+Instruct patients to notify their physician if they become pregnant or intend to become pregnant during therapy, and to notify their physician if they are breastfeeding or intend to breastfeed during therapy [see Use in Specific Populations (8.1, 8.2)].
+Encourage patients to enroll in the North American Antiepileptic Drug